VernierST/godirect-examples/javascript-examples/readme.md

 - [Downloading the repository as a zip file](https://github.com/VernierST/godirect-examples/archive/master.zip)
 - [Using Git to clone the repository](https://github.com/VernierST/godirect-examples.git)

+## godirect-sensor-readout

+The go-direct-sensor-readout example is a simple example to get started with.
+It demonstrates how to get default enabled sensor(s) and log value changes.

+Click [here](./js/godirect-sensor-readout/) to run it in your browser, or [here](./js/godirect-sensor-readout/index.html) to view the source code.

 ## License

 All of the content in this repository is available under the terms of the [BSD 3-Clause License](./LICENSE).